AdaCore/Ada_Drivers_Library/README.md

 (BSD) license.
 As such, and within the conditions required by the license, the files are available both for proprietary ("commercial") and non-proprietary use.

-The Services layer (as opposed to the main AdaCore repository) is provided as a LGPL license.
-This is still available both for proprietary and free software use, with a copyleft license on the layer itself.
-Please refer to the exact terms of this license (see lgpl-3.0).

 3. Requirements
 ---------------